grafana/faro-web-sdk/packages/react/README.md

 ```

 To instrument the router wrap it with the `withFaroRouterInstrumentation(dataRouter)` function,
-which attaches teh Faro instrumentations to the router.
+which attaches the Faro instrumentations to the router.
 This is usually done in the file where you create the router, often this App.\* file.

 Steps: